tnichols217/notes/Calc 3/1 - Vectors.md

 ## Right hand rule
 Most commonly, for 3D space we follow the right hand rule. on your right hand when your hand curls it moves from $x$ to $y$, and when your thumb points up, that is $z$

+## The Origin
+The origin is the point at which all